-David McGranahan is currently Chief of the Farm and Rural Business Branch, Resource and Rural Economics Division.
+David McGranahan is currently Chief of the Rural Economy Branch, Resource and Rural Economics Division.
 His current research focuses on rural population and business change, with projects on the roles of natural amenities, rural enterprise innovation, and the "creative class."
 Earlier research emphases included technology adoption by rural manufacturers and the importance of education for rural development.

 McGranahan, D.A., Wojan, T.R., & Lambert, D.M.
 "The Rural Growth Trifecta: Outdoor Amenities, Creative Class and Entrepreneurial Context," Journal of Economic Geography 11:3 (May 2011):529-557.